 Benton Family Wines focuses on several wine brands including Croze (mostly Cabernet Sauvignon), named after the groove found in the staves of a wine barrel where the head of the barrel fits in.
 Smith-Wooton features very limited production single variety wines including the flagship and original wine made under this label, a 100% Cabernet Franc.
 Gary originally made a barrel of Cabernet Franc to use for blending purposes but after tasting that particular wine, determined it was excellent as a standalone variety and ended up bottling it.
 More recently, Benton Family Wines introduced Corvus, a non-Napa Valley sourced wine created specifically for by the glass programs at restaurants.
 Corvus is the genus name of the family, Corvidae which includes crows and ravens – or as one of their distributors calls it, “the baby crows’ wine”.

 At our last count there are over 40 tasting rooms within or right next to downtown Napa.
-This is one of the rare ones that is also a working winery – certainly part of the appeal to Daniel and Kara when they were searching for retail and winery spaces.
+This was one of the rare ones that was also a working winery – certainly part of the appeal to Daniel and Kara when they were searching for retail and winery spaces.

 Daniel and Kara oversaw a significant remodel inside (a huge change as compared to when the previous tenants occupied the space) – at one point discovering rot in some walls almost up to the ceiling level left over from when significant parts of downtown Napa last flooded in late December and early January 2005.
-They remodeled a side room to showcase some of their library and select premium wines – which can also be used to host private tastings.
-A larger hospitality space is next to their production area – this a casual place where one can enjoy wines at the bar or on sofas.
-Rather then isolate guests from the winemaking part of the building – they have blended both spaces together – so guests can easily see the operations side of the business while enjoying a tasting.
+They remodeled a side room to showcase some of their library and select premium wines – which during their occupancy, was also used to host private tastings.
+A larger hospitality space is next to their production area – this was casual place where one can enjoy wines at the bar or on sofas.
+Rather then isolate guests from the winemaking part of the building they blended both spaces together so guests were able to easily see the operations side of the business while enjoying a tasting.